mike591/CheffyPix/README.md

 The application code includes inplementations of:

-- Asynchronous tasks, implemented by subclassing built-in AsyncTask to reduce the need for manipulating threads or handlers
+- Asynchronous tasks, implemented by subclassing built-in `AsyncTask` to reduce the need for manipulating threads or handlers
-- API request interaction by building an URI reference with the query and API key appended, and opening the connection using HttpURLConnection methods
+- API request interaction by building an URI reference with the query and API key appended, and opening the connection using `HttpURLConnection` methods
-- API response interaction by reading the the stream and parsing the JSON response with JSONObject methods and related functionality
+- API response interaction by reading the the stream and parsing the JSON response with `JSONObject` methods and related functionality
 - JSON to Bitmap parser to display images retreived from the API
 - Recipe classes to properly encapsulate the recipe information retreived
-- Nested views, implemented with ListViews and appropriate adapters to populate the list item
+- Nested views, implemented with `ListView`s and appropriate adapters to populate the list item

 As well the application uses many design customizations, including:
 - Custom View class for lists